- 28/11/2024

 Amanda Hack welcomed the new funding to transform bus services across Leicestershire, helping to end the postcode lottery on public transport.

-Last week the Secretary of State for Transport, Louise Haigh, announced new investments aiming to improve popular bus routes, safeguard rural services, and encourage bus use for shopping, socialising, and commuting.
+Last week the Secretary of State for Transport, announced new investments aiming to improve popular bus routes, safeguard rural services, and encourage bus use for shopping, socialising, and commuting.
 This new funding will help prevent service reductions on vulnerable routes, addressing the current issue of unreliable services across North West Leicestershire.

 This Labour Government is working to enable all local authorities to regain control of their bus services.
 The Buses Bill will be introduced in the coming weeks, granting local leaders more authority to shape services according to their communities’ needs.
 Local authorities will have the power to create modern and integrated bus networks that prioritise passengers in local decision-making.